homestar92/ring-lardner-transcriptions/The Jade Necklace.md

 So the next morning I told it to L. N. and after I got through, he looked kind of dumb.
 Then he asked me which part would suit Kavanaugh, the son or the father.
 I told him the father was a man fifty-five or sixty years old and the son’s part was so small that you could give it to an extra.

-“‘Well, then,” he said, ‘who is ‘ Harridan’?”
+“Well, then,” he said, “who is ‘Harridan’?”

 “That’s the second wife,” I told him.